Riri-droid/Projects/Pika/Pika/README.md

-﻿pip install -r requirements.txt# Pika - Your Voice Assistant
+pip install -r requirements.txt# Pika - Your Voice Assistant

 A simple voice assistant that can recognize speech, transcribe to a text editor, and read text aloud.